Enriching the lives of our youth

 After School Programs & Camps

-We encourage youth to grow into responsible adults by participating in positive activities after school and during the summer months.
+We encourage youth to grow into responsible adults by participating in positive activities after school.
 Our youth activities at the Rodarte Community Center are offered free or at low cost, contact us for more information!

 STEM Summer Scholars Program is an inclusion of a dynamic science, technology, engineering, and math (STEM) initiative to serve middle school students at the Rodarte Community Center.
 This program is collaborative and project-based; participants work closely together in hands on problem solving with a field trip related to the area of focus each week.
 Participants will also have the opportunity to participate in LEGO Mindstorm Robotics and 3D printing.